Visual kunstmatige intelligentie

 NLP & Suggestions

 Remarkably, despite all the discussion and despite rapidly developing technology, the basis of ai influence is still suggestion.
 This is not an opinion of people but an observation of the ChatbotGPT itself.
-If you ask her, the system neatly lists which senses can be worked on and how.
+If you ask her, the system neatly lists which senses can be worked on and how that works.

 Those who believe that only visual and auditory stimuli are used are mistaken.